smallAreaHealthStatisticsUnit/rapidInquiryFacility/Progress Reports/CDC Monthly progress reports/August 2015.md

 ### Web services (rifServices).

+No progress.

 ### Run study batch - Nan

 No progress, waiting Peter.

 ### Ontology support - Nan

+Wrap ICD10ClaMLTaxonomyProvider class developed last month into Jersey, exposing the work-alone service as a RESTful web service.

+The methodology follows the MVC convention: ICD10ClaMLTaxonomyProvider works as the controller, borrowed class HealthCode, TaxonomyTerm (from RIF) as the model, borrowed class HealthCodeProxy and WebServiceResponseGenerator (from RIF) as the view.

+The project is managed by maven, which uses the latest version of Jersey and Jackson.
+The package has been deployed on a Tomcat 8 container, it returns expected results when URLs have different combinations of parameters.

 A full report is at:  https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/blob/master/Progress%20Reports/Nan%20Lin.md